lasanthamudalige/tic-tac-toe/README.md

 * [Usage](#usage)

 ## General info
-This a command line tic tac toe game that user can play it with computer.
+This a command line tic tac toe game that user can play with the computer.

 ## Technologies
 Project is created with: